kocahmet1/flsh/AUTO_MEDIA_GENERATION_FOR_DEFAULT_DECKS.md

 ## Overview

-When a new user signs up for the first time, they receive a default deck called "Essential Vocabulary" with 75 vocabulary cards.
+When a new user signs up for the first time, they receive a default deck called "Sat Vocab Starter Set" with 75 vocabulary cards.
 Previously, these cards only contained text content (word, definition, and sample sentence).

 As of this update, **images and audio are now automatically generated in the background** for all cards in the default deck immediately after account creation.